-Is A Manny Pacquiao Vs. Floyd Mayweather Jr. Rematch On The Way?
+Is A Manny Pacquiao Vs Floyd Mayweather, Jr Rematch On The Way?
 Pac-Man’s Win Sparks Speculation

 The camera then panned to Mayweather, who was asked to nod if he agreed to the rematch.
 Mayweather gave no reaction.

-In Showtime’s coverage of Pacquiao’s win, they turned frequently to Mayweather, who was in attendance as a spectator and co-promoter of the fight but refused to take the bait about a potential rematch.
+In Showtime’s coverage of Pacquiao’s win, they turned frequently to Mayweather, who was in attendance as a spectator and co-promoter of the fight, but refused to take the bait about a potential rematch.
 At one point, Mayweather said he would have to wait until Pacquiao defeated Broner before he started thinking about a rematch.

-Manny Pacquiao and Floyd Mayweather Jr. had already fueled the speculation after they were spotted attending a Los Angeles Clippers game.
-As TMZ reported, Pacquiao was attending as a guest for Filipino Heritage Night while Mayweather flew in on his private jet specifically for the fight.
+Manny Pacquiao and Floyd Mayweather, Jr. had already fueled the speculation after they were spotted attending a Los Angeles Clippers game.
+As TMZ reported, Pacquiao was attending as a guest for Filipino Heritage Night, while Mayweather flew in on his private jet specifically for the fight.
 As many noted, Mayweather and Pacquiao had famously crossed paths at a Miami Heat game in 2015 in the lead-up to their first bout, so the current meeting was seen as a potential harbinger that they are negotiating a new bout.

 What would a rematch with Floyd Mayweather mean to Manny Pacquiao?
 He discusses that and much more ahead of his upcoming bout with Adrien Broner on the SI Boxing podcast: https://t.co/3gHfSXulag pic.twitter.com/g15qU3V8px